alpErenSari/leastsquaresMeshes/README.md

 ./my_project_bin [F] [M]

 F: desired input mesh's path
-M: number of sample points to be used for mesh reconsturction
+M: number of sample points to be used for mesh reconstruction